Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 When microns won’t drop

-- Hidden moisture traps: long horizontal low points, inactive branches, accumulators; segment and conquer.
+Hidden moisture traps: long horizontal low points, inactive branches, accumulators, and sections behind valves can hold moisture.
+Segment and conquer instead of guessing.

-- Valve position: ensure EEVs/solenoids are open for evac per OEM steps; some VRF systems need a specific sequence.
+Valve position: ensure EEVs and solenoids are open for evacuation per OEM steps.
+Some VRF systems need a specific sequence, and a closed valve can make a good pump look useless.

 When microns drop, then bounce back

-- Micro-leak on a fitting: re-seat and test.
-A tiny leak near the probe gives dramatic rebound curves.
+Micro-leak on a fitting: re-seat and test.
+A tiny leak near the probe gives dramatic rebound curves and can waste a lot of time.

-- Warm, humid air ingress: check caps and hoses for wicking; replace suspect O-rings.
+Warm, humid air ingress: check caps and hoses for wicking.
+Replace suspect O-rings and keep fittings capped when not in use.

-- Component outgassing: allow more time at low pressure and consider gentle warming.
+Component outgassing: allow more time at low pressure and consider gentle warming where it is safe, allowed, and within OEM limits.

 Phone & Bluetooth in the wet

-- Line-of-sight start: pair within a few metres on a metal roof; once stable, step back.
+Line-of-sight start: pair within a few metres on a metal roof.
+Once stable, step back.
+Concrete, metal plant rooms, lift overruns, and rooftop screens can all reduce practical Bluetooth range.

 Testo 557 app & Reporting (PDF/CSV)